CCTB-Ecomods/gemm/HACKING.md

    of each scenario of the given experiment for each seed.
 Runs are launched in parallel with one run per processor core, so make sure you have enough cores!
 (For example, running `./habitatstudy.py hybrid 6 10` will launch six scenarios with 5 replicates (6 through 10), making for a total of 30 cores.)
+Also, make sure you have enough harddrive storage space for the output (can be several GB per run.)
 The script waits until all runs have completed, then terminates.

 3. **Analysing the data:** By default, model output data is stored in `results`, with one folder per simulation run.
 The folder name designates the experiment, scenario, and replicate number.